 Balding can have a dramatic impact on your appearance, sometimes making you appear much older than you actually are (or divergently, much younger if you’ve still got it).
 Just take a look at Mr. George Bush here as an example.
 We don’t know if bald Bush would have got so many votes.

 But who’s right, you ask?
-Well, a little reason goes a long ways here.
+Well, a little reason goes a long way here.
 As we know, there are many stages of hair loss.
-The best decision for one guy may be entirely different from the next.
+The best decision for one guy may be entirely different from the next one.
 Unfortunately, not everyone is going to be able to pull off the bald look as well as Breaking Bad’s Walter White.

 Hold the Hairline’s Opinion